Sunday, July 27, 2008

 Add the flour and salt to the bowl of your food processor fitted with the metal blade.
 Process to blend, then add the eggs and oil through the feed tube.
 Continue to process until the dough begins to form a ball.
 If the dough is too sticky, add a tablespoon or two of flour.
 If it's too dry, add a tiny, tiny amount of water.
 Process until it forms a ball, but don’t keep processing once that happens.

-Turn the dough from the food processor out onto a floured board.
+Turn the dough out onto a floured board.
 Dust your hands with flour, and knead by hand for about 5 minutes.
-Make a ball and then slightly flatten it.
-Wrap it in plastic wrap or place it in a Ziplock bag, and let it rest for at least 30 minutes - an hour is infinitely better (and you can actually refrigerate it overnight; just let it get to room temperature again before continuing with the recipe to the rolling step).
+Make a ball and slightly flatten it.
+Wrap it in plastic wrap or place it in a Ziplock bag, and let it rest for at least 30 minutes—an hour is infinitely better.
+You can also refrigerate it overnight; just bring it back to room temperature before continuing with the rolling step.

-I keep the sheets of pasta under kitchen towels as I go along.
+Keep the rolled sheets under kitchen towels as you go.

-When all the pasta has been rolled through, it's ready to use.
-You cut it into whatever shape you want or use it in sheets for lasagna or ravioli.
-Note that fresh pasta cooks almost instantly so be careful when you cook it.
+When all the pasta has been rolled through, it’s ready to use.
+Cut into desired shapes or use as sheets for lasagna or ravioli.
+Fresh pasta cooks almost instantly, so be careful not to overcook.

 ReplyDelete